patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-31-how-to-rock-first-tips.md

 header = "/assets/how_to_rock/banner.jpeg"
 +++

 After working for some time collaborating with open source/free software projects, I started to help newcomers to contribute and push the development further with good practices.
-The following post will try to itemize some important tips that can used for software collaboration and personal projects.
+The following post will try to itemize some important tips that can be used for software collaboration and personal projects.

 <!-- more -->